 This metric represents an overview of the cache response distribution.
-Find out more about the way our cache system works here, or check our technical specifications: https://www.presslabs.com/specifications/.
+Find out more about the way our cache system works here, or check our technical specifications: https://www.presslabs.com/specifications/ and on our blog.

 Caching is critical to any site’s performance.
 Performance is critical to the success of your website.
 Caching is the activity of temporarily storing a pre-generated version of a page in order to deliver the exact same content to visitors, given the fact that the content of that page does not change over time.
 This way, your site’s response time is considerably smaller.
 This is why cache statistics are very important, so you can know whether your site was served from cache or not.